 What is Mold?

 Mold is a naturally occurring multi-cellular fungus that is present in almost any environment.
 Occurring in different forms and intensities, molds rely on a lightweight tiny spore to spread out through different environments.
-These spores can be transported through air currents, attached to animals or even clothes and skin of individuals circulating within different rooms inside a building, or transferring the spore from outdoor to indoor.
+These spores can be transported through air currents, attached to animals or even clothes and skin of individuals circulating within different rooms inside a building or transferring the spore from outdoor to indoor.

-Being highly dependent on moisture, mold’s spores tend to fixate on surfaces that present some sort of moisture, oxygen and organic compound to feed.
+Being highly dependent on moisture, mold’s spores tend to fixate on surfaces that present some sort of moisture, oxygen and an organic compound to feed.
 These can be found in almost any room in any building and represent a constant risk factor to be monitored.
-Initially, when in low concentrations, mold are extremely hard to detect as they tend to flourish in dark hidden areas.
+Initially, when in low concentrations, mold is extremely hard to detect as they tend to flourish in dark hidden areas.
 However, in time, mold can be visually detected as multi-colored spots that spread out in dampened areas and can emit a musty odor.
 The most common types of mold found in commercial buildings are Alternalia, Aspergillus and Aureobasidium.

 What causes mold in commercial offices?

 Molds are natural organisms that are commonly found in the environment both indoors and outdoors.
-The presence of mold spores in indoor environments, such as commercial offices, is due to transmission of these spores through air vents, from air ducts and by cross contamination as they travel in clothes, suitcases, animal furs, hair and other materials that are inserted in the environment.
+The presence of mold spores in indoor environments, such as commercial offices, is due to transmission of these spores through air vents, from air ducts, and by cross-contamination as they travel in clothes, suitcases, animal furs, hair and other materials that are inserted in the environment.
 The presence of a small amount of mold in the environment is natural and should not be addressed a serious concern.

 Where can it be found?

 For buildings that present a higher level of humidity than considered ideal, mold will grow in areas that are naturally dampened and provide organic matter for their feeding.
-In this case, areas around pipe inside walls, under dampened carpets, inside the wallpapers or dry wall, behind appliances that present leakages, above ceiling drops, underneath floors, in crawlspaces, on top of ceiling tiles or even inside HVAC ductwork.
+In this case, areas around pipe inside walls, under dampened carpets, inside the wallpapers or drywall, behind appliances that present leakages, above ceiling drops, underneath floors, in crawlspaces, on top of ceiling tiles or even inside HVAC ductwork.

 What are the health effects mold could have?

 For commercial buildings in particular, considering the amount of time spent inside the building and the general activities carried out in the closed environment, mold can lead to a series of other problems that should be taken into account when managing the indoor air quality.
-The presence of mold has been directly associated with high incidence of absent days and a severe decrease in productivity within the staff exposed.
+The presence of mold has been directly associated with a high incidence of absent days and a severe decrease in productivity within the staff exposed.
 As mold creates several minor health effects, the long-term exposure and repetitive incidence of headaches, nausea, itchiness and other minor side-effects represent a significant burden to the work-team and lead to compromises in productivity of the overall staff.

 Moreover, all these symptoms associated with other possible compounds found in the indoor air can lead to the development of a pathology known as the sick building syndrome (SBS).
-When commercial offices are seen as main cause of illness and sick leaves for their employees, they are classified as buildings presenting SBS which compromise the commercial profit obtained in the building and can lead to law suits on the basis of neglect.
-Employees who feel that their health has been put in risk due to the company’s neglect to provide a safe work environment, can file law suits considering the degradation of their overall health.
+When commercial offices are seen as main cause of illness and sick leaves for their employees, they are classified as buildings presenting SBS which compromise the commercial profit obtained in the building and can lead to lawsuits on the basis of neglect.
+Employees who feel that their health has been put in risk due to the company’s neglect to provide a safe work environment can file lawsuits considering the degradation of their overall health.

 In cases where mold cannot be visually spotted, the use of detection techniques is recommended.
 Air, surface and dust sampling are among the most common techniques used to determine the presence of mold in the indoor environment.
 Air sampling is carried out by sampling a portion of indoor air and of outdoor air, sending it for further analysis in specialized laboratories to determine incidence and species found.
-Surface sampling is carried out using swabs that are scrubbed on surfaces and analysed through culture-base cultivated on agar plates.
+Surface sampling is carried out using swabs that are scrubbed on surfaces and analyzed through culture-based cultivated on agar plates.
 Dust sampling is carried out by vacuuming the area and analyzing the sample obtained through culture-based and culture-independent method.

 In order to ensure adequate estimations of the levels and species of mold identified the analytical methods suggested by the American Industrial Hygiene Association (AIHA) should be followed.
 Unfortunately, there is no established regulation or threshold level for the exposure to mold in commercial buildings but, by following the indicated norms, proper estimations and basic guidelines and procedures can be carried out.